 Multi-objective flood management demonstration scheme

-The purpose of this scheme is to demonstrate the contribution land management change can make to managing local flood risk at the same time as contributing to wider environmental objectives.
+The purpose of this scheme was to demonstrate the contribution land management change can make to managing local flood risk at the same time as contributing to wider environmental objectives.
 Defra, the Environment Agency, Natural England and other partners work on reducing flood risk to vulnerable communities by working with natural processes.
 So far, three collaborative projects led by The National Trust, the Environment Agency and Forest Research commenced work in the summer of 2009.
 The Holnicote project is described further here.

 Demonstration Test Catchments